 Immediately concerned, Patwardhan made a call and sent the family straight to Novant Health Hemby Children’s Hospital in what Sara recalls “a blur.”

 ‘I just felt like I was in a cloud’

-The team at Hemby Children’s Hospital welcomed the Loomis family and immediately administered an IV to help Connor with dehydration.
-After a series of X-rays and what “felt like forever,” Sara recalled, Dr. Andrew Schulman revealed that Connor had intestinal malrotation and volvulus – rare birth defects in which the intestines are positioned incorrectly, then twist on themselves and cut off their own blood supply.
+The team at Hemby Children’s Hospital welcomed the Loomis family and immediately administered an IV to address Connor's dehydration.
+After a series of X-rays and what “felt like forever,” Sara recalled, Dr. Andrew Schulman explained the newborn had intestinal malrotation and volvulus – rare birth defects in which the intestines are positioned incorrectly, then twist on themselves and cut off their own blood supply.

-At just 3 days old, Connor was admitted to the hospital.
-Schulman, a pediatric surgery specialist with Pediatric Surgical Associates, told the family they needed to act fast and that hour, Connor went into surgery.
-The newborn fought through four surgeries that week, including the removal of his appendix and 80% of his small intestine.
+Schulman, a pediatric surgery specialist with Pediatric Surgical Associates, told the family they needed to act fast.
+That hour, Connor (then just 3 days old) went into surgery.
+The newborn fought through a total of four surgeries that week, including the removal of his appendix and 80% of his small intestine.

 “I just felt like I was in a cloud.
-That I was in this nightmare that I couldn't wake up from,” Kurt said.
-“It’s very overwhelming, you know.
-I'll never forget it.
+I was in this nightmare that I couldn't wake up from,” Kurt said.
+“It’s very overwhelming.
 It will never ever leave me – that feeling of hopelessness we had.”

 “Everyone at Hemby Children’s Hospital treated Connor like he was their own child,” Sara said.
 “They were always there to help and answer any questions we had as first-time parents of a child who had a 1 in 10,000 condition.”

 From neonatal and pediatric intensive care to a wide variety of pediatric specialties, Hemby Children’s Hospital is compact enough to give patients individualized attention, yet large enough to attract some of the most skilled experts in the region.